Take the English and Math assessments.

 Students are allowed to take the math and/or the English assessment test a maximum of two (2) times unless they have specific authorization from a counselor or from the math or English department to exceed this limitation.

-Ventura College currently uses the MDTP developed by the CSU/UC Mathematics Diagnostic Testing Project for placement into mathematics courses.
-The following links may be used to view samples of the four levels of math assessment tests: Test 1 Algebra Readiness; Test 2 Elementary Algebra; Test 3 Intermediate Algebra and Test 4 Pre-calculus.
+MATH: Ventura College currently uses the MDTP developed by the CSU/UC Mathematics Diagnostic Testing Project for placement into mathematics courses.
+The following links may be used to view samples of the four levels of math assessment tests:

-Ventura College currently uses the College Tests for English Placement (CTEP) to place students into appropriate English classes.
-There are no study guides available for the English assessment test.
+ENGLISH: Ventura College currently uses the College Tests for English Placement (CTEP) to place students into appropriate English classes.
 The English assessment test consists of three parts including reading comprehension, grammar and a sentence completion exercise.
 The English test is multiple choice, and no written essay is required.
 Click on the link for the English study guide.

 Students requesting appointments to take the ATB test must present a signed Referral Form from the Ventura College Financial Aid Office.
 Students without a referral form cannot be scheduled for the test.